ospalh/anki-addons/pages/Scalar.md

 status: working
 status_color: green
 status_text_color: white
-abstract: Compare a typed in number with the correct answer as a number, not as a string of digits.
-Color it yellow when it is close to the right number.
+abstract: "Compare a typed in number with the correct answer as a number, not as a string of digits.
+Color it yellow when it is close to the right number."
 first_image: scalar.png
-first_alt: The numbers are compared as numbers, not as single digits.
+first_caption: 50 is close to 48.
+first_alt: "Anki review window with text: Niedersachsen ist 48 tausend km² groß.
+50. The 50 is marked in yellow."
 ankiweb_id: 333346658

 When learning some types of numbers, like the number of inhabitants of